 Demerara: A term for rums that originate from Guyana.
 The name stems from the Demerara river, home to the Demerara Distillers Limited (DDL) facility, rather than the type of sugar.

 Overproof: Otherwise known as “Navy strength rum”, an overproof rum is a spirit with an alcohol content that’s higher than 57.5%.
-Many are bottled and labelled with “151”, which is an alcohol content of 75.5%.
+Many are bottled and labeled with “151”, which is an alcohol content of 75.5%.
 These rums stem back to the 1730s, when the Royal Navy adopted rum as its spirit of choice onboard.
 The rum given to the Navy was burnt with gunpowder to check the proof of it.
-If it burnt, it was recognised to be high-strength or overproof.
+If it burnt, it was recognized to be high-strength or overproof.

 Molasses: A by-product that comes from producing sugar.
 The molasses, a thick, dark brown syrup, are then mixed with water and yeast to produce rum.